billygani/MustappDemo/README.md

 MustappDemo
 ===========

 Demo of Mustapp Builder.

-Just Fork it and build it with Mustapp Builder.
+Just fork it and build it with Mustapp Builder.

 More informations here: http://mustappbuilder.com